Attorney General Barr, Only Weeks Into Job, Makes A Mark Under The Spotlight

 Like the president he serves, the attorney general has seemed comfortable with rhetoric that borders on the confrontational — and he doesn't like to back down.

 For example, after Barr said there was "spying" on the Trump campaign at a congressional hearing this year, Democratic Sen. Brian Schatz of Hawaii offered him the opportunity to rephrase his remarks.
-But Barr shrugged it off.
+Barr shrugged it off.

 And after criticism built over his four-page letter to lawmakers that contained the "principal conclusions" of the special counsel, Barr largely deflected by turning attention on the questions themselves.